H4RP3RK/milestone3_rcn/README.md

 3. They receive a response to their query from the appropriate RCN department.
 4. They can choose to ask further questions by writing and submitting through the website/app or close their query.
 5. Their question and response is logged on their app, which allows them to read it at a later date, if they wish.
+6. If their case requires further investigation, they can keep updated with third party involvement through the database.

 An RCN staff member is expected to use the website/app in the following way:
 1. They receive a notification that a query has been asked by a member through the website/app.